tasuki/ultimate-tk/README.md

 - When starting the game, it runs in a window.
 You can change to full screen and with left alt + return.

-- Networking is now based on TCP/IP, originally it used IPX.
+- Networking on native versions is now based on TCP/IP, originally it used IPX.
 When joining a network game, there's a new screen that allows typing the server address.
 Port is 8099.

+- Networking on web version is based on WebRTC.
+An ID is printed to the console window when creating a server.
+You can share it with your friends.

 - In-game screenshots are saved in BMP format as opposed to original PCX format.